primesoft-group/oneconnexx-docs/_pages/addins/en/databasetocsv.md

 ##### Create multiple CSV files

 If the SQL query returns a multiple of 2 result sets, several CSV files are created.
-In this case, the file name cannot be specified using the “fileNamePattern” parameter.
+In this case, the file name cannot be specified using the "fileNamePattern" parameter.
 Example of an SQL query that creates two CSV files:
 ```
 SELECT * FROM DataTable;
 SELECT 'DataTable_export.csv';